hawkinsw/base-drafts/draft-ietf-quic-http.md

 method is used to establish a tunnel over a single HTTP/2 stream to a remote host for similar purposes.

 A CONNECT request in HTTP/3 functions in the same manner as in HTTP/2.
-The request MUST be formatted as described in {{!HTTP2}}, Section 8.3.
+The request MUST be constructed as follows:

+- The ":method" pseudo-header field is set to "CONNECT"
+- The ":scheme" and ":path" pseudo-header fields are omitted
+- The ":authority" pseudo-header field contains the host and port to connect to (equivalent to the authority-form of the request-target of CONNECT requests (see Section 5.3 of [RFC7230]))
+- The request stream is not closed at the end of the request

 A CONNECT request that does not conform to these restrictions is malformed (see
 {{malformed}}).
-The request stream MUST NOT be closed at the end of the request.

 A proxy that supports CONNECT establishes a TCP connection ({{!RFC0793}}) to the server identified in the ":authority" pseudo-header field.
 Once this connection